vxern/discord.pony/README.md

 # discord.pony

-(WIP) A complete, documented and battle-tested Pony library for working with Discord's API.
+A complete, documented and battle-tested Pony library for working with Discord's API.

 ## Features